animal-tree/BrokenWisdoms-TheReturnofNort/Philosophy/Cosmogenesis-Myth.md

 In other words, defined as: some sequence of numerically representable deductions from the initial nothing.

-> &#9432; See [here](https://github.com/animal-tree/BrokenWisdoms-TheReturnofNort/blob/main/Philosophy/Consciousness.md) for an *ad absurdum* argument analogous to why representation and matter can't be the same thing (representation and consciousness).
+> &#9432; See [here](https://github.com/slerman12/BrokenWisdoms/blob/main/Philosophy/Consciousness.md) for an *ad absurdum* flipbook argument analogous to why representation and matter can't be the same thing (representation and consciousness).

 ## Something from Nothing